vuejs/docs/src/guide/essentials/template-syntax.md

 ### Expressions Only

 Each binding can only contain **one single expression**.
-An expression is a piece of code that can evaluate to a value.
+An expression is a piece of code that can be evaluated to a value.
 A simple check is whether it can be used after `return`.

 Therefore, the following will **NOT** work: